mapbox/mapbox-navigation-ios/docs/guides/Using Map Matching.md

 1. Fetch a new route from your server.
 1. Make a map matching request against the Mapbox Map Matching appropriate.
-1. Update the `Router` with a the new route (covered below).
+1. Update the `Router` with the new route response (covered below).

 ### Update the Router

-Once you have a fresh route after rerouting, you need to tell the UI to update according to this new route.
+Once you have a fresh route response after rerouting, you need to tell the UI to update according to this new route reponse.

 ```
+let indexedRouteResponse = IndexedRouteResponse(routeResponse: response, routeIndex: 0)
-yourNavigationViewController.navigationService.router.updateRoute(with: (route, 0), routeOptions: nil, completion: { success in
+yourNavigationViewController.navigationService.router.updateRoute(with: indexedRouteResponse, routeOptions: nil, completion: { success in
 })
 ```